 To ensure that we can assist you in the best possible way, please send us an e-mail (email@example.com) before your visit, explaining your wishes.
 Then we can get the books you need ready for you to consult.

-Through the search fields, you can find almost 30,000 titles in the library catalog.
-Make a note of the signature in case you want to request books.
+Using the search fields, you can find almost 30,000 titles in the library catalogue.
+Make a note of the classification number if you want to request a book.

 Search tip: You can also search for part of a word.
-Type that in the search field and put a * behind it, for example: rom*
+Type the letters in the search, followed by an asterisk: e.g. rom*